Elnaz-adv/Web-Scraper/README.md

 - Which problem is solved?
 Through a tkinter GUI interface you can make a communication for the user easier

-## Technologies Used
+## Libraries Used
-- Tech 1 - tkinter
+- Lib 1 - tkinter
-- Tech 2 - requests
+- Lib 2 - requests